-Proper electrical weatherhead installation is needed when you want to make sure that the electricity service will run smoothly without damages or wreck.
+Proper electrical Weatherhead installation is needed to make sure that the electricity service will run smoothly without damages or wreck.
 Naturally, you need to consult a professional service to ensure the smooth process and running.

-But it doesn’t hurt if you know about some of the basic concepts so you understand about the whole implementation.
+But it doesn’t hurt if you know about some of the basic concepts, so you understand the whole implementation.

 Table of Contents

-It is the place where the connection between the service line (from the house) and the utility service line is created and made.
-You probably can guess that the main function of the weatherhead is to prevent the water from coming to the pipe.
+It is where the connection between the service line (from the house) and the utility service line is created and made.
+You probably can guess that the Weatherhead’s main function is to prevent the water from coming to the pipe.
 It is also responsible for the power transfer to the house from the utility.

 Electrical Weatherhead Installation

-Although it is common for weatherheads are generally mounted to a mast, some of them may not follow the general installation.
+Although it is common for Weatherhead to be generally mounted to a mast, some may not follow the general installation.
 Some of them may be anchored or attached to the wall.
-It is also possible to have a special clamp that will secure the entrance conductors that is directly connected to the weatherhead.
+It is also possible to have a special clamp that will secure the entrance conductors directly connected to the Weatherhead.

 If this is the case, then it doesn’t require a mast.
-Be sure to know some general electrical weatherhead installation so you know whether the construction done to your house is correct or not.
-Knowing how to install a weatherhead will also help.
+Be sure to know some general electrical Weatherhead installation, so you know whether the construction is done to your house is correct or not.
+Knowing how to install a Weatherhead will also help.

-For the installation masts, there are some different types and constructions to choose.
+For the installation masts, there are some different types and constructions to choose from.
 The most common one is the metal rigid electrical conduit, whether the RMC type or the intermediate IMC type.
-Some of the weatherheads can be attached or installed with the nonmetallic pipe, generally made from PVC plastic.
+Some of the weather heads can be attached or installed with the nonmetallic pipe, generally made from PVC plastic.